Mar Garcia: Stances

 Garcia is an enthusiastic pro-European.
 “Europe is the best instrument to manage the global challenges that we face in a globalised world, the best structure to deal with environmental and democratic problems” she said in an interview with La Vanguardia.
 She is a convinced ecologist with a social approach and considers climate issues and social justice to be interrelated: “the backbone is the fight against climate change and the preservation of the planet as it is the unique ecosystem compatible with the human existence.
 From this, you can tackle social, labour and economic rights”.

 She considers that the European Greens are the best alternative to fight against national populism as Greens stand for “[we stand for] open and inclusive societies which manage refugees and migration.
 A feminist society”.
 “We have three main pillars: the fight against climate change, more democracy and rule of law”.

 Despite being happy with the success of the Greens following the 2019 European Elections, she wants one of her biggest future challenges to be “strengthen the Green presences in the East and South of Europe”.

-Personal life

-Mar Garcia has two children and is married to Jordi Guillot Miravet.